Mohammadjamiu/tahugo_updated/content/how-to-tech/how-to-setup-c-and-cpp-in-visual-studio-code-1.md

    ![open the mingw folder in windows](/images/open-mingw-folder-in-c-drive-five.webp "open the mingw folder in windows")

    ![open the bin folder in the mingw folder](/images/open-bin-folder-ten.webp "open the bin folder in the mingw folder")
+3. Copy the file path for the “bin” folder.

    ![copy file path for bin](/images/click-on-path-and-copy-bin.webp "copy file path for bin")
-3. Copy the file path for the “bin” folder.

 ### **5/ Configure Environment Variables**

-To ensure that Visual Studio Code can access MinGW, you need to add the MinGW “bin” folder to your system's PATH environment variable:
+To ensure that Visual Studio Code can access MinGW, you need to add the MinGW “bin” folder path to your system's PATH environment variable:

 1. In the Windows search bar, type “environment” and then click on “Edit the system environment variables.”